lukaspfisterch/kl-execution-theory/whitepaper/outline.md

 ### 8.1 Determinism vs Flexibility

 - Why determinism is central
-- How non-deterministic components can be wrapped or isolated
+- How nondeterministic components can be wrapped or isolated

 ### 8.2 Total Order vs Concurrency